OpenCloudOS/opencloudos.github.io/docs/guide/config.en.md

 ```
 The user can set the amount of reserved memory as a variable based on the total amount of memory installed.
 The syntax to reserve memory to a variable is crashkernel=\<range1\>:\<size1\>, \<range2\>:\<size2\>.
 As shown in FIG. If the total system memory is between 1800MB and 64GB, the above example reserves 256MB of memory.

-*It should be noted that for the first configuration, the reserved memory needs to be restarted to use kdump normally
+*It should be noted that for the first configuration, the reserved memory needs to be restarted to use kdump normally*

-2.Update the grub2 configuration file
+2. Update the grub2 configuration file
 ```
 [root@OpencloudOS~]#grub2-mkconfig -o /boot/grub2/grub.cfg
 ```